Click on the links below to find out more.

 Should I clean my animals wound?

 As a rule, no. Gentle blotting of any discharge with a dry, clean, non-linting cloth like a clean tea towel or kitchen roll is a good idea.
 Avoid cotton wool.
 Avoid rubbing.
 If you wet the wound you may make it look cleaner to the naked eye, but you are actually turning bacteria on the skin and any discharge into a soup that is then washed back into the wound.
 If there is discharge, seek advice.
-Consider sending us a digital photo to This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+Consider sending us a digital photo to [email protected].
 Two particular wounds that can often look a little crusty in the early stages are ear wounds, and perineal urethrostomy wounds in male cats that have had surgery for an inability to pass urine.
 These wounds should be left alone other than blotting.
 They will look much better after suture removal!

 Why does my pet lick at the sutures and what should I do about it?